guohaoxiang/NH-Rep/README.md

         $ cd conversion
         $ python run.py --conf setup.conf --pt output_data

 The training will take about 8 minutes to finish.
-Currently we only support one-gpu training, you can set gpu id via _--gpu_ flag.
+Currently we only support training with one gpu, you can set gpu id via _--gpu_ flag.
 The output neural implicit function (broken_bullet_50k_model_h.pt) are stored in folder _output\_data_, whose zero surface can be extracted with our iso-surface generator:

         $ cd ../output_data
         $ /usr/myapp/ISG -i broken_bullet_50k_model_h.pt -o broken_bullet_50k.ply -d 8